Hesperian Health Guides

 quinine(quinine sulfate or quinine bisulfate)

 Quinine is a medicine used to treat malaria.
-In this book we recommend it only for women in the first 3 months of pregnancy.
+Do not use it after the first 3 months of pregnancy

 Often comes in: